-SAMWU OBO MP PHAKATHI/ LABOUR COURT
+SAMWU OBO MP PHAKATHI/ LABOUR

+COURT

 When the two municipalities merged, there was a placement policy affecting the staff members.
 Mr Phakathi wanted to be placed in the position of Deputy CFO, however he was placed as a Manager Income.
 This led to a disagreement and the case was taken to court for adjudication.
-Mr Phakathi has instituted proceedings for the sitting aside of arbitration award, whinch matter is being dealt with the labour court.
-Should the matter proceed to finalisation, we suggest a contingency of R 8000 in respect of legal costs.
-A deposit of R 40000 was paid on this matter
+Mr Phakathi has instituted proceedings for these setting aside of arbitration award, which matter is being dealt with the labour court.
+Should the matter proceed to finalisation, the municipality estimates a contingency of R 140 000 in respect of legal costs.
+A deposit of R 40000 was paid on this matter.